karthik/life-hacks/travel.md

 ### Sim cards

 Verizon's global plan is a total and complete scam.
-[Telestial](http://www.telestial.com/), which I keep as a backup works in most countries but is exorbitantly expensive.
+[Telestial](http://www.telestial.com/), which I keep as a backup (balance never expires) works in most countries but is exorbitantly expensive.

 Always grab a local SIM card.
 Denmark, for e.g. is shockingly cheap.